santyelegy/CS546-Computer-SYS-Security/README.md

 - [x] Implement more robust mutator
 - [ ] Compare the performance of this implementation with the official AFL
 - [x] Try to modify it to an in-memory fuzzer to break the UNIX fork bottleneck
-- [ ] ~~Replace the heuristic generation with deep learning methods or something equivalent, compare the performance (number of bugs, times)~~ (Not quite possible, the program to fuzz is discrete)
+- [ ] ~~Replace the heuristic generation with deep learning methods or something equivalent, compare the performance (number of bugs, times)~~ (Not quite possible, need neural program smoothing)
 - [x] Provide API for power scheduler of the seeds
-- [ ] Bug/ Coverage report generator
+- [x] Bug/ Coverage report generator

-## Tips

-Using subprocess is significantly slower than directly calling exec

-Redirect the stdin to make the file input

-## AFL fuzz
+## AFL Fuzzer
 - [x] trim L/S (important)
 - [x] * performance score
 - [x] extras (interesting value)